 i) That on December 23, 2011, Crystallex International Corporation ("Crystallex"), a reporting issuer in British Columbia, Alberta, Manitoba, Ontario, Québec, Nova Scotia and Newfoundland, obtained an order from the Ontario Superior Court of Justice (Commercial List) for protection under the Companies' Creditors Arrangement Act (Canada) ("CCAA Order"), and on December 28, 2011, obtained an order from the United States Bankruptcy Court for the District of Delaware under Chapter 15 of the U.S. Bankruptcy Code recognizing the CCAA Order.
 These proceedings were commenced following the expropriation of Crystallex's main mining asset by the Bolivarian Republic of Venezuela in 2011, and the subsequent institution of arbitration proceedings with the World Bank's International Centre for Settlement of Investment Disputes to seek restitution.
 In March 2012, Crystallex announced that it would not be in a position to prepare and file annual audited financial statements and other annual disclosure documents, required by Canadian securities laws in respect of the financial year ended December 31, 2011, by March 30, 2012 and, consequently, would be in default of its continuous disclosure filing requirements under Canadian securities laws.
 A temporary general cease trade order was issued in April 2012.
-The cease trade order prohibited the trading of Crystallex's securities other than for trades made pursuant to debtor-in-possession (DIP) financing as approved by the Ontario Superior

-Court of Justice.
-Michael Brown served as an independent director of Crystallex until June 2012, at which time he resigned as a director and became a member of the Crystallex advisory panel as required by the credit agreement governing the court-approved DIP financing into which Crystallex entered in 2012.
+The cease trade order prohibited the trading of Crystallex's securities other than for trades made pursuant to debtor-in-possession (DIP) financing as approved by the Ontario Superior Court of Justice.
+Mr. Brown served as an independent director of Crystallex until June 2012, at which time he resigned as a director and became a member of the Crystallex advisory panel as required by the credit agreement governing the court-approved DIP financing into which Crystallex entered in 2012.

 - ii) That on January 5, 2015, a cease trade order was issued by the Autorité des marchés financiers against Afri-Can Marine Minerals Corporation, a TSX Venture Exchange-listed company, for failing to file annual financial statements for the period ended August 31, 2014, within the required time period.
-Michael Brown served as a director of Afri-Can Marine Minerals Corporation until November 28, 2014. - That on February 19, 2014, a temporary cease trader order was issued by the Ontario Securities Commission against Hanfeng Evergreen Inc. ("Hanfeng") for failure to file interim financial statements for the six-month period ended December 31, 2013; management's discussion and analysis relating to the interim financial statements for the six-month period ended December 31, 2013; and certification of the foregoing filings as required by National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings.
+Mr. Brown served as a director of Afri-Can Marine Minerals Corporation until November 28, 2014. - iii) That on February 19, 2014, a temporary cease trader order was issued by the Ontario Securities Commission against Hanfeng Evergreen Inc. ("Hanfeng") for failure to file interim financial statements for the six-month period ended December 31, 2013; management's discussion and analysis relating to the interim financial statements for the six-month period ended December 31, 2013; and certification of the foregoing filings as required by National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings.
 It was replaced by a permanent cease trade order dated March 3, 2014.
 The securities commissions of each of Quebec and British Columbia issued similar orders.
-Mr. Owen and Mr. Nordholm served as directors of Hanfeng until February 24, 2014. - iv) As a result of not filing its annual financial statements, management's discussion and analysis and related certifications for the year ended December 31, 2012 by the filing deadline, Echelon Capital Corp. was made subject to a temporary cease trade order on May 13, 2013, later made permanent on May 24, 2013, by the Ontario Securities Commission.
-Mr. Owen had been a director and the Chief Executive Officer of Echelon Capital Corp. but resigned both positions on April 30, 2013, prior to said cease trade order coming into effect.
-Echelon Capital Corp. was delisted from the TSX Venture on September 26, 2013. - v) Mr. Owen and Mr. Nordholm served as a director of The Fight Network Inc., a private Company, which filed for bankruptcy proceedings in October 2010.
-Mr. Owen and Mr. Nordholm ceased being directors of The Fight Network Inc. in October 2010.
+Mr. Nordholm served as a director of Hanfeng until February 24, 2014. - Mr. Nordholm served as directors of The Fight Network Inc., a private Company, which filed for bankruptcy proceedings in October 2010.
+Mr. Nordholm ceased being a director of The Fight Network Inc. in October 2010.